capital-G/supercollider-wiki/Continuous-Integration---GitHub-Actions.md

 ## [skip ci]

+In GHA, we automatiacally skip building if the changes are made only to help files, `*.md` files, examples, and sounds.
+See [paths-ignore section in the workflow file](https://github.com/supercollider/supercollider/blob/develop/.github/workflows/actions.yml#L10).

-If you have `[skip ci]` in the first line of your commit message then GHA won't build it.
+Additionally, if you have `[skip ci]` in the first line of your commit message then GHA won't build it.
 Please **only** use this functionality when a commit only changes comments, documentation files, or other text files.
 Do not use it when adding, deleting, or renaming files.

 ## Restarting builds